 Overview

 Osteopathic physicians must understand and adhere to the ethical, behavioral, and social science principles that underpin medical professionalism, demonstrating accountability to patients, society, and the profession.
 Osteopathic physicians must consistently display high moral and ethical standards in the conduct of medical education, training, research, and practice.
 This conduct includes properly establishing, maintaining, and concluding the physician-patient relationship in a manner that is altruistic, compassionate, and conscientious.

 Osteopathic physicians must exemplify integrity, humanistic behavior, and a responsiveness to the needs of patients that supersedes self-interest.
 They must show respect for the patient as a person and demonstrate cultural sensitivity and responsiveness to a diverse patient population.
+While professionalism also includes a commitment to excellence and continuous professional development, these attributes are classified in the practice-based learning and improvement domain (Domain 4).

 Required Elements